RemieJanssen/PhyloX/joss/paper.md

 A network is *binary* if each reticulation node has in-degree 2, and each tree node has in-degree 2.
 An *undirected phylogenetic network* is the underlying undirected graph of a directed phylogenetic network, retaining the labelling of the leaf nodes.

 ## Network properties
 When analysing or comparing phylogenetic networks or phylogenetic network methods, it is often useful to extract some (numerical) parameters from the networks.
-Some of the most used properties are the *reticulation number* (the number of reticulation nodes in a binary network), the number of *blobs* (biconnected components of the network), and the *level* (the maximum reticulation numberamong all blobs of the network).
+Some of the most used properties are the *reticulation number* (the number of reticulation nodes in a binary network), the number of *blobs* (biconnected components of the network), and the *level* (the maximum reticulation number among all blobs of the network).
 Of course, there are more, like the recently introduced $B_2$-balance index of the network [@franccois2021revisiting].

 ## Classes of networks
 In research on phylogenetic networks, it is common to restrict attention to some well-known classes of phylogenetic networks.
 These classes put additional restrictions on the definition of a network, for the benefit of computational efficiency, to model certain biological restraints, or for both.